Dating – Just getting to know each other but you know you have other options as well

 4. Keep your insecurities in check

 There is no reason to be insecure about someone you’re dating exclusively.
-There could be trust issues and the fear of him/her going behind your back and dating other girls, but you have to go with your gut and trust him.
+There could be trust issues and the fear of him/her going behind your back and dating other people but you have to go with your gut and trust them.
 If there is no sense of trust, then your relationship is doomed anyway.
-Being insecure does more harm than good and especially if you are dating.
+Being insecure does more harm than good, especially if you are dating.

 5. Don’t bring up their past just yet

 Avoid bringing up their past relationships and exes in conversations.
 There is no need to do that.
 The past has nothing to do with your present.
 Everyone has past baggage and processes it in their own way.
 Live in the present and make the most of it.
 Unless your partner opens up to you about their past, peeking behind that curtain prematurely can drive a wedge between you two.

 Even though you’d want to know all about your partner’s dating history to try and grasp them better, now isn’t really the time to do so.
 If you do manage to get more comfortable with them, however, you can possibly think about bringing up the topic, if they’re willing to talk about it.